Xilinx/pcie-debug-kmap/pciedebug/source/docs/Link_Training/general_debug_checklist_reasons_questions.rst

 Regression
 ----------

-    - Did the issue occur in previous Vivado versions too?
+    - Check whether the issue occurs in previous Vivado versions
-    - Do other link width configurations show similar behavior?
+    - Check whether other link width configurations show similar behavior
-    - Have you tried with Gen1x1 configuration?
+    - Test with a Gen1x1 configuration
-    - Do you have a different board that you could try on?
-If you do, do you see the same issue on that board?
+    - Test on a different board
-    - Have you tried on a different machine?
+    - Test on a different machine

 System Configuration
 --------------------